ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 * Path to Feiertag - Adapter = if you wnat to use Feiertag-Adapter to dectect automatically public holiday for today then set the path here (e.g. feiertage.0)
 * delete all devices when admin opens = should be disabled.
 Enable it only when you need to delete all room, actuator and sensor settings.
 A device search will be executed when adapter admin opens
 * sensor used = if you have window sensors and you want to decrease target temperature when window is open then enable that option
-* actors used = if you want to control actuators directly from adapter.
+* actuators used = if you want to control actuators directly from adapter.
 Just in case there is no direct connection between thermostat and actuator.
 * use actuators if no heating period = only valid with actuators.
 Defines how actuators are set when no heating period is active
 * use actuators if no thermostat available = only valid with actuators.
 If you have rooms without thermostat but with heating actuator you can switche them on or off permanantly